1964 Brinks Hotel bombing

-The Viet Cong commanders had planned the venture with two objectives in mind.
-Firstly, by attacking an American installation in the center of the heavily guarded capital, the Viet Cong intended to demonstrate their ability to strike in South Vietnam should the United States decide to launch air raids against North Vietnam.
+The Vietcong commanders had planned the venture with two objectives in mind.
+Firstly, by attacking an American installation in the center of the heavily guarded capital, the Vietcong intended to demonstrate their ability to strike in South Vietnam should the United States decide to launch air raids against North Vietnam.
 Secondly, the bombing would demonstrate to the South Vietnamese that the Americans were vulnerable and could not be relied upon for protection.

 The bombing prompted debate within the administration of United States President Lyndon B. Johnson.
 Most of his advisers favored retaliatory bombing of North Vietnam and the introduction of American combat troops, while Johnson preferred the existing strategy of training the Army of the Republic of Vietnam to protect South Vietnam from the Vietcong.
 In the end, Johnson decided not to take retaliatory action.